NathanielStirret/ExponentiationBySquaring/README.md

 ## Description

-“This program implements a power algorithm, an algorithm used for efficient computation of exponents by dividing the problem into smaller sub‑parts.
+This program implements a power algorithm, an algorithm used for efficient computation of exponents by dividing the problem into smaller sub‑parts.

 ## Divide and Conquer